Android SDK

 }

-You can also subscribe to specific types of presence changes.
+You can also subscribe to specific types of presence changes to distinguish between your own events and those of others.

 • document.event.filterIsInstance<PresenceChange.MyPresnece>: Initialized, PresenceChanged